-Join Morten Rand-Hendriksen for an in-depth discussion in this video Using menus, part of Start with a Theme: Twenty Fourteen.
+Join Morten Rand-Hendriksen for an in-depth discussion in this video Using menus, part of WordPress Themes: Twenty Fourteen.

 When you first activate Twenty Fourteen, the Main Menu found up here in the right hand corner is set to default, meaning it displays your static pages in alphabetical order and with parent-child relationships, just like you see here.
 I told you that this theme actually ships with two menu areas, you have the Main Menu up here and you have an option additional menu that appears in the side bar.
 So let's take a look at both of these menus.
 If I go to the site name and menus in my tool bar, I go directly to the menu customizer.

 And here you see I've already set up two custom menus for myself.
 I have the Main Header Menu, and I also have one called Sidebar Menu.
 Now, I can apply these menus to my two menu areas.
 So let's start with the Main Header Menu.
 Here, I can go to the bottom of my custom menu and select the theme location for the menu, so I'm going to set it to Top Primary Menu, and click Save Menu.
 Now, this new custom menu will override the standard menu in the theme, and now I have a Home button, a drop down for my categories, drop down for the About, and also a Contact button.

 So these all correspond to either pages or categories.
 This Main Menu will stick to the top of the screen as the user scrolls up and down.
 And, if I reduce the size of my window, and as I scale down the window, you'll see that when we get to a small enough size, the menu will be moved into a mobile-friendly menu that is found under this hamburger icon.
 So when I click on the hamburger, I get the full menu listed here.
 And it's touch-friendly, so if you're using a cellphone you can easily click on these buttons.
 Now, let's take a look at that optional Sidebar Menu.